tomasHagos/Chat-Web-App/README.md

 ./screen_scrapper HOST(of the webserver) 8307 username message

-It prints the responses it gets.
-Also, it uses assert as specified.
+It prints the responses it gets

 ## favicon.oc file
 I used an open source image that I got from the internet as the favicon.
 I have attached the file.